-During the year ended January 31, 2015, the Company continued to carefully manage its cash and corporate overhead.
+During the six months ended July 31, 2015, the Company continued to carefully manage its cash and corporate overhead.

 RESULTS OF OPERATIONS - MINERAL PROPERTIES

 To best understand Orestone's financial results, it is important to gain an appreciation for the significant events, transactions and activities which occurred on its mineral properties during and subsequent to the reporting period.
 These are summarized below.